Top 5 historic sites Croatia

 Photo: Sailing boats and the Kamerlengo Tower in Trogir

-Throughout history, but also in modern times, Trogir is a relaxing oasis for many artists, writers, culturists, and world celebrities.
-Besides, it is the wanted destination for families with children looking for a carefree summer vacation enjoying the many facilities and activities of this beautiful area on the Croatian coast.
+Trogir has always been a relaxing oasis for many artists, writers, culturists, and world celebrities.
+Besides, it's a wanted destination for families with children looking for a carefree summer vacation enjoying the many facilities and activities of this beautiful area on the Croatian coast.

 Trogir Waterfront Promenade